Bluebeam/studio-frontend-homework/mnk_game.md

 - If a player clicks on a space that is already occupied by a piece, no change is made.
 This is not counted as a move.

 #### Part 2: Keep track of player names
 - After a user selects "New Game", the game asks for the names of each player.
-This can take place at the same time the user enters the board height and width.
+This can take place at the same time the user enters the board height and width (with a minimum height and width of 4).
 - Before each move, the game displays the name of player whose turn it is.

 #### Part 3: Determine a winner.